Loading…

 Q: How does the Rested buff work in Windrose?
 A: Build a bonfire and place 5 comfort decorations around it (shells from the beach are free).
 Reach comfort level 3, then rest near the bonfire before each session.
 This gives a 45-minute Rested buff with 2.5x stamina regen.

 Q: How long does it take to reach max level in Windrose?
-A: Approximately 4–5 hours solo with optimal play.
-Co-op groups of 4 with Shared Quest Progress enabled hit level 10 in 2–3 hours.
-Casual play without Journal quest focus typically takes 15–20 hours.
+A: 8-15 hours solo with efficient play: Journal quests, full Site Clears, and the island 2 pirate camp chest loop.
+Co-op groups of 4 with Shared Quest Progress enabled reach level 15 in roughly 4-6 hours.
+Casual play without Journal quest focus can take 30-50 hours.

 New to Windrose entirely?
 The Windrose Beginner Guide covers faction choice, first-hour priorities, and common early mistakes that cost hours of progress.